Hierarchical Models for Independence Structures of Networks: Networks and dependency graphs

-\paragraph{Networks and their duality with dependency graphs.} We define a \emph{network base} to be a complete graph $G=(V,E)$, where the node set $V$ consists of labeled individuals and the edge set $E$, also called the set of \emph{dyads}, consists of binary random variables taking values $0$ or $1$.
-In a network, which is a realization of the network base, nodes $i$ and $j$ are connected if the random variable corresponding to the edge $ij$ takes the value $1$, and they are disconnected otherwise.
+We define a \emph{random network} to be the random graph $G=(V,E)$, where the node set $V$ consists of labeled individuals and the random tie set $E$, also called the set of \emph{dyads}, consists of binary random variables taking values in $\{ 0, 1\}$.
+In a realization of a random network, nodes $i$ and $j$ are connected if the random variable corresponding to the tie $ij$ takes the value $1$, and they are disconnected otherwise.

-Now suppose that we are interested in networks with $n=|V|$ nodes.
-For the network base $G_n$, it holds that $|E|={n \choose 2}:=m$.
-We take a dependency graph $D$ with $m$ nodes that are binary random variables.
-The basic assumption here is that $G_n$ entails the same conditional independence structure among its edges as that of $D$ among its nodes.